 - Personality.
 Particularly with associations the attorney must be able to get along with staff and executives on different levels.

 - Past clients who can be references.

 - Past cases.
 However, do not be swayed by numerous stories of victories the attorney has had over the years.
 Accomplish- ments are fine, but bragging is not.

 This brief article is not intended to explore every facet of retaining outside counsel.
 However, written policy and careful attention to selection of attorneys can benefit the association.
 I strongly recommend that associations consider retaining an outside attorney to serve as general counsel, who can coordinate the selection of attorneys when the association requires special- ized legal work.
 A good competent general counsel can be useful not only for locating other good attorneys, but for “bouncing off” ideas from staff and executives involved in creative planning or future endeavors of the association.

-Jeffrey S. Howell practices with the law firm of Jeffrey S. Howell, P.A., with offices in Tallahassee and Orlando.
+Jeffrey S. Howell practices with the law firm of Howell, Buchan, & Strong, Attorneys at Law, with offices in Tallahassee and Orlando.
 Howell practices civil litigation and health care law, with an emphasis on health care licensing, representation of licensed health care professionals before regulatory boards, credentialing, insurance, employment law, governmental affair, with a focus on issues before the Agency for Health Care Administration (AHCA) and Department of Health (DOH).
 He is the former Chairman of the Florida Hospital Association Small & Rural Hospital Council and lobbyist for various health care and insurance entities as well as former CEO of Madison County Memorial Hospital Health Systems, Inc. Jeff also has served for the past 17 years as Senior Adjunct Professor of Health Law at Florida A & M University's School of Allied Health Services, Division of Health Care Management.
 He can be reached regarding questions about this article or for consultation at 850-877-7776